EdOverflow/contact.sh/README.md

 [i] Description: An OSINT tool to find contacts in order to report security vulnerabilities.
-[i] Usage: ./contact.sh [Options] use -d for hostnames (-d example.com) and -c for vendor name (-c example) [i] Example: ./contact.sh -d google.com -c google
+[i] Usage: ./contact.sh [Options] use -d for hostnames (-d example.com), -c for vendor name (-c example), and -f for a list of hostnames in a file (-f domains.txt)
+[i] Example: ./contact.sh -d google.com -c google
 ```

-Use the `-d` flag when trying to find addresses linked to a domain.
+Use the `-d` flag when trying to find addresses linked to a domain. _contact.sh_ will return a "Confidence level" based on the source of the information retrieved.
+A security.txt file located on the domain will have a higher priority than a Twitter account on the company's website.

 ```
 $ ./contact.sh -d google.com